mruigrok/c-projects/README.md

 Shearsort algorithm implementation with multiple threads and synchronization

 # mmap
-Using memory mapping and semaphores to 'add' and 'allocate' units of ceratin resources that are held in a table
+Using memory mapping and semaphores to 'add' and 'allocate' units of certain resources that are held in a table